adloky/smalls/modern-wiliams.md

 **4...Nc6**

-str@kes straight at d4 and is better-timed than with ...
+strikes straight at d4 and is better-timed than with ...
 Nf6 and h4 inserted (Line A4).
 White should avoid 5.d5 Nd4 in favour of the flexible

 **5.Be3**